ticketevolution/ticketevolution-php/README.txt

 May 20, 2011
 Added data-loaders which is a handy app for caching the data locally in MySQL.
-To use it you will need to run teh create_tables.mysql script in scripts folder.
+To use it you will need to run the create_tables.mysql script in scripts folder.

 Added "search" endpoint which searches venues and performers